FindMySchool LogoFindMySchool

 It is important to separate three different stories: GCSE attainment, pupil progress, and sixth form outcomes.

 EBacc indicators are mixed.
-The figures record 16.3% of pupils achieving grades 5 or above across the EBacc, with an average EBacc APS of 3.6.
+The figures record 22.7% of pupils achieving grades 5 or above across the EBacc, with an average EBacc APS of 4 and 44.7% entered for the EBacc.
 Taken together, this suggests that while some pupils access and succeed in the EBacc suite, it is not yet a dominant outcome pattern.

 A useful nuance from the latest inspection is that leaders have increased the number of pupils choosing to study a language at key stage 4, contributing to a broader curriculum being followed for longer.
 If that direction continues, families may see a gradual shift in EBacc entry and achievement in future published results.

-For A-level outcomes Callington Community College is ranked 1261st in England and 1st in Callington (FindMySchool ranking based on official data).
-This, again, sits in line with the middle 35% of schools in England (25th to 60th percentile).
+For A-level outcomes Callington Community College is ranked 1,669th out of 2,549 providers in England for academic outcomes and 1,610th overall, while remaining 1st in Callington locally (FindMySchool ranking based on official data).
+This sits below the national midpoint, but remains a strong local position.

 The A-level grade distribution shows: